furcifer-grad/furcifer-grad/README.md

 ## About Me

-CS PhD Student @ UC Riverside.
-6+ years of experience as a Software Engineer / Machine Learning Engineer - developing and deploying deep learning, computer vision, and NLP applications.
+Currently a CS PhD student at UC Riverside; previously, 6+ years as a Software Engineer and Machine Learning Engineer - developing and deploying deep learning, computer vision, and NLP applications.

 Research interests include but are not limited to LLMs, Information Retrieval, Medical AI, and xAI.